-Where the problem is soil that is too dense, too shallow over bedrock or hardpan, or the water table is too high, a “mound” system is often the first choice as it is works much the same as a standard system, only with the leach field raised above the natural grade.
+Where the problem is soil that is too dense, too shallow over bedrock or hardpan, or the water table is too high, a “mound” system is often the first choice as it works much the same as a standard system, only with the leach field raised above the natural grade.

 Alternative systems cost more because they have more moving parts and electrical components (pumps, monitors, alarms) and greater complexity.
 They require greater monitoring and maintenance to prevent problems.
 They also require expert design and installation.
 If either the designer or the installer is unfamiliar with the technology being used, it may not perform as intended.

 Some states and municipalities only accept system types certified in their jurisdiction and may require that the owner maintain a service contract with an approved vendor.
 Proper maintenance is critical for success with alternative systems.

 Using a pump and a float system, the dosing chamber pumps effluent at a controlled rate for uniform distribution into the leach field.
-Most have an alarm system that alerts the owner, or maintenance company, if the pump fails or the water raises too high in the tank.
+Most have an alarm system that alerts the owner, or maintenance company, if the pump fails or the water rises too high in the tank.
 Observation tubes are also recommended which allow easy inspection of the tank without digging up the access port.
 Also monitoring wells are often installed to monitor the conditions in and around the leach field.